sampie777/obs-scene-timer/README.md

 When using OBS Scene Timer on another computer as OBS projector itself, it can be quite a struggle to figure out the correct IP address of the OBS projector computer.
 Head to Application menu -> Network Scanner to let OBS Scene Timer scan for any possible OBS projector hosts on your local network.
 This scanning is done by querying the default OBS websocket port 4444 on all possible IP address available on your local network(s).

+The default timeout used for the scanning progress is 200 ms. This value can be increased in the Network Scanner window if no OBS websockets are detected.
+Users of slow local networks may need do increase this value.

 #### Themes
 A application theme can be set in Application menu -> Settings.
 Currently, only Light theme is available and Dark theme is experimental.
 You can develop your own theme by extending the BaseTheme class and creating a pull request to the `develop` branch.